 How does aspirin benefit the heart?

-While aspirin has been linked to increased survival in certain patient populations, it is a medication that has risks as well.
-Always ask your doctor before starting any medications - including aspirin.
+Aspirin has been linked to increased survival in certain patient populations, but it is a medication that has risks as well.
+Always ask your doctor before starting any medication, including aspirin.

 - During stroke, aspirin can increase the risk of bleeding into the brain.